-I love to eat fish and I had a wonderful huge swordfish steak in my freezer, therefore I could not wait to enjoy it.
-Swordfish is a very meaty, and mild flavor fish.
+I love to eat fish, and I had an excellent huge swordfish steak in my freezer, so I could not wait to enjoy it.
+Swordfish is a very meaty and mild flavor fish.

 If you are hesitant about eating fish, and some people do not care for the smell of cooked fish, this fish is the best in their category.

 When not in season, you can skip a few steps of this recipe by using prepared roasted bell peppers.
-Dry them well once out of the jar so you remove any of the oil or liquid that they were preserved into.
+Dry them well once out of the jar to remove any oil or liquid they were preserved into.

 Double or triple this recipe to have on hand.
 Excellent with pasta, rice, omelets, salads, and much more.

-- Do not burn the garlic slivers.
+Do not burn the garlic slivers.

 Side dishes suggestions